andrew/ultimate-awesome/README.md

 - [awesome-aws-lambda](https://github.com/danteata/awesome-aws-lambda) - Curated list of Awesome AWS Lambda seed repos, starters, boilerplates, examples, tutorials, components, modules, videos, and anything else in the AWS Lambda ecosystem.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-llm-resources](https://github.com/marco-jeffrey/awesome-llm-resources) - A collection of resources around LLMs, aggregated for the workshop "Mastering LLMs: End-to-End Fine-Tuning and Deployment" by Dan Becker and Hamel Husain".
+- [awesome-metabbo](https://github.com/metaevo/awesome-metabbo) - A collection of MetaBBO papers and code sources.
 - [awesome-rl-for-agents](https://github.com/necolizer/awesome-rl-for-agents) - A curated list of reinforcement learning (RL) for agents.
 - [awesome-rust-gamedev](https://github.com/nightswatchgames/awesome-rust-gamedev) - A collection about rust gamedev resources.
 - [awesome-yolo](https://github.com/srebroa/awesome-yolo) - :rocket: :star: The list of the most popular YOLO algorithms - awesome YOLO.